concerns about moving to puerto rico one year in

 Regarding cost, I’ve discussed electricity in a post earlier this year.
 Since then, the price of oil has jumped over 60%!
 However, so far, the price per kilowatt hour reported on my bill has only increased slightly to $16.73.
 The latest news I’ve seen is that rates may be raised by 26% in 2017!

 Banking wasn’t really a huge concern for us before the move.
-To keep things simple, we closed all of our stateside accounts except two, and in hindsight I’m very glad we kept them.
-When we arrived, we opened a savings account at FirstBank so that is the only local bank we have firsthand experience with.
+To keep things simple, we closed all of our stateside accounts except one, and in hindsight I’m very glad we kept it.
+When we arrived, we opened a savings account at FirstBank.
+Later, we opened an account at Cooperativa de Ahorro y Crédito de Rincón, so these are the only local financial institutions we have firsthand experience with.

 The good news is that the interest rate for a savings account is slightly higher than even the money market rates at our stateside credit unions.